bazqux/bazqux-api/README.md

 BazQux Reader API
 ==========

-BazQux Reader clones Google Reader API.
+It's a copy of Google Reader API.

 The only thing you need to support BazQux Reader is to change `google.com` to `bazqux.com` in your code.